paulsturgess/paulsturgess.github.io/source/_posts/2013-04-24-hello-octopress-and-github-pages.markdown

     $ rake generate
     $ rake deploy

+Just rememeber to manually commit changes made in the `source` branch.

 ## Working from another machine

-As the `_deploy` directory is in the `.gitignore`, the easiest thing is to clone the source and run the generator again to create it and setup the remote for you.
+As the `_deploy` directory is in the `.gitignore`, the easiest thing is to clone the `source` branch and then setup the `_deploy` branch manually.

     $ git clone -b source git@github.com:username/username.github.io.git username.github.io
     $ cd username.github.io